 I don’t mean to sell you on it, but in Africa, the iPad has proven to be my best companion.
 From playing music to being a flashlight at night, blogging, making videos, knowing where I am and connecting to people.
 I have even used its front camera to assist me during shaving at locations without available mirrors.
 I easily carry it almost everywhere.
 And I mean… everywhere.

-You do not need to know that right now I am sitting on a static bike, sweating a bit in a local gym while I write this post on my beloved iPad.
+You don’t need to know that right now I am sitting on a static bike, sweating a bit in a local gym while I write this post on my beloved iPad.
 Even at the gym it helps me to be entertained and sometimes even productive.

 It’s getting to the point where I should give my iPad a pet name.